godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`int<class_int>` **body_get_collision_layer** **(** :ref:`RID<class_RID>` body **)** |const|

-Returns the physics layer or layers a body belongs to.
+Returns the physics layer or layers the body belongs to, as a bitmask.

 .. rst-class:: classref-item-separator